Environmentally sustainable human well-being is what we call Sustainabilism.

 In the Western world at least, people generally have more than enough to fully satisfy their fundamental physical needs.
 It really doesn’t take that much to satisfy these needs.

 - Others have more than they do.
 For people, well-being is relative, not absolute.
-This is the animal instinct of envy overshadowing rational enlightenment.
+This is the animal instinct of envy getting the best of rational enlightenment.
 For a lot of people ‘getting ahead’ literally means getting ahead of others.
 This is a game where no-one wins and everyone loses.
 Life really is not a competition, even though we are led by our cultures to believe that it is.

 - Systemic enculturation, the expectations of employers and politicians, advertising and market messages, as well as peer pressure, all constantly tell us we don’t have enough and that we should get more.